cosmic-api/cosmic.py/docs/source/models.rst

     have to output ``{"Person": {"name": "Jenn"}}``.
 In the context of REST APIs, this is uncommon and potentially confusing.

-    Because APIO must be extremely portable, it is essential that we keep the feature list to a reasonable minimum.
+    Because Cosmic must be extremely portable, it is essential that we keep the feature list to a reasonable minimum.
 In this instance, the minimum is generating documentation and basic validation of data structure and types.
 Instead of making you learn a new `DSL